cecortes/VendeSimple/app/docs/CodeBlog.md

 ## 07/10/23

 - [x] Continue with the header section on the dash page.

+---

+## 08/10/23

-- [ ] Continue with the content section on the dash page.
+- [x] Continue with the first tables in the content section on the dash page.
+- [ ] **_Modify Users table to add an image or avatar.
+(Tech Debt)_**
+- [ ] Create the table to save sales data on the database.
+- [ ] Make carefully the data model for the sales table.
+- [ ] Create the table to save pedidos data on the database.
+- [ ] Make carefully the data model for the pedidos table.

 ---